New and Improved: This is a slimmer version of our previous HO Swan Neck Lamps. The OD of the insertion post is reduced from 3/32" to 1/8".

 If you want a directional light, such as was prototypical from the 1920's on, then this lamp is for you.
 This is so different from typical LED lighting used on layouts that tends to splay light out over a broad area.
 This Swan Neck lamp, sometimes called "Gooseneck", would be the most commonly seen light on streets up through the 1950's and even beyond.

-These are easy to insert - just drill a 1/8” diameter hole in the layout and insert the fiber through the hole and then the base of the lamp, which will be a snug fit into the 1/8” diameter hole.
+- These are easy to insert - just drill a 1/8” diameter hole in the layout and insert the fiber through the hole and then the base of the lamp, which will be a snug fit into the 1/8” diameter hole.
 Then insert the fiber beneath the layout into the Lamplighter box.
-Each lamp comes with 3’ (~1m) of fiber optic to allow easy placement in proximity to the Lamplighter box.
+Each lamp comes with 4’ (~1.3m) of 1mm fiber optic already attached to allow easy placement in proximity to the Lamplighter box.
 If the height of the lamp needs to be decreased, just insert it further into the hole in the layout.

 These lamps are made from thin walled metal tubing and fiber optic cable.